J. W. de Jong: Birth and education

 De Jong became a corresponding member of the Royal Netherlands Academy of Arts and Sciences in 1978.

 Scholarship

-De Jong is well known for his amazing linguistic ability having had a command of Dutch, French, English, German, Chinese, Japanese, Russian, Danish, Mongolian, Sanskrit, Pāli, and Tibetan, as well as the rather acerbic quality of his reviews.
+De Jong was well-known for his extensive linguistic ability having had a command of Dutch, French, English, German, Chinese, Japanese, Russian, Danish, Mongolian, Sanskrit, Pāli, and Tibetan, as well as for the rather acerbic quality of his reviews.
 His scholarly publications number more than 800; 700 of these are reviews.
 He made major contributions to the field of Tibetan studies, including a study of an account of the life of Milarepa by Tsangnyong Heruka Rüpägyäncän (Gtsang-smyon he-ru-ka rus-pa'i-rgyan-can) (1490), and the editing and translation of all Dunhuang fragments apropos of the Rāmāyaṇa story in Tibetan.
 Furthermore, his work on Madhyamaka philosophy in the 1940s is some of the earliest to treat that topic in detail.

 Death

 De Jong died in Canberra.
 In April 2000, some 12,000 items from his personal library (which itself contained over 20,000 volumes) was purchased from his family in Canberra by the University of Canterbury in Christchurch, New Zealand.